What to look for in dog food ingredients

 "XYZ product is formulated to meet the nutritional levels established by the AAFCO Dog Food nutrient profiles for growth and maintenance."

-manufacturers, so you know that foods carrying this statement is a
+manufacturers, so you know that foods carrying this statement are a

 But remember that these are